kai-chi/kai-chi.github.io/_posts/2021-04-13-reading-list-confidential-computing-in-dbms.md

 ### How to use this reading list?

 This list is designed to help to start with confidential computing in database systems.
-The topics are meant to take you from the general concepts to deep technical papers.
+The topics are meant to take you from the general concepts to deep technical knowledge and state-of-the-art research.

 The list is not exhaustive; it is only meant to help you to take off.
 There are many more interesting works to read.